marbl/metAMOS/README.md

 *   KMER - the kmer requested
 *   OFFSET - the phred offset (33/64) of the input files
 *   PREFIX - the desired prefix for the program output
-*   DB - the location of the metAMOS DBs (i.e. Utilities/DB)
+*   DB - the location of the MetAMOS DBs (i.e. Utilities/DB)
-*   RUNDIR - the location where the program is running (i.e. metAMOS run directory)
+*   RUNDIR - the location where the program is running (i.e. MetAMOS run directory)
 *   LOCATION - the location where the program executable lives
 *   TECHNOLOGY - the type of sequencing data (454, Illumina, etc)